VW says CO2 cheats affect more petrol engines than previously disclosed

 VW said on Nov.
 3 it had understated the level of CO2 emissions in about 800,000 cars sold mainly in Europe, and consequently their fuel usage.

-It said then the cheating affected predominantly 1.2 and 1.4 litre diesel engines and one petrol engine, the 1.4 litre motor with a cylinder cut-off.
+It said then the cheating affected predominantly 1.2 and 1.4 liter diesel engines and one petrol engine, the 1.4 liter motor with a cylinder cut-off.

-In a statement published on Friday after European business hours, the carmaker said it had also identified "implausible CO2 levels" in current petrol models such as the 1.0 litre Seat Ibiza, the 1.2 litre VW Jetta and the 2.0 litre VW Passat.
+In a statement published on Friday after European business hours, the carmaker said it had also identified "implausible CO2 levels" in current petrol models such as the 1.0 liter Seat Ibiza, the 1.2 liter VW Jetta and the 2.0 liter VW Passat.

 Some 24 models with petrol engines out of a total 130 VW group vehicles were listed in the attachment on Friday.